SiliconLabs/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

     #define SERVER_IP_ADDRESS_UDP "192.168.50.136"
     ```

-  - For Doorlock scenario, enable **SEND_TCP_DATA** macro.
+  - For Doorlock scenario, enable **DOOR_LOCK_SIMULATION** macro.
 In this mode, DUT is a TCP client that connects to the TCP server of the end user application and does TCP Tx on trigger.

-  - For Camera scenario, disable **SEND_TCP_DATA** macro.
+  - For Camera scenario, disable **DOOR_LOCK_SIMULATION** macro.
 In this mode, DUT is a both a TCP client and a UDP client.
 TCP client, to receive command and a UDP client to send UDP data(camera streaming).

     ```c
-    #define SEND_TCP_DATA                             0
+    #define DOOR_LOCK_SIMULATION                             0
     ```

 - **Power save configuration**